chisel/argumental/README.md

   - If rest argument is required, app will enforce users to provide at least one value for the argument.
   - Regular expression [validators](#validation) will run for each value provided for the rest argument, while function [validators](#validation) will run on the whole array of values.
   - Default value will be set instead of the whole array and not each value in the array.
   - Options do not support rest arguments.
-If multiple values is expected for an option, use the [`multi` API](#multivalue) instead.
+If multiple values are expected for an option, use the [`multi` API](#multivalue) instead.
   - When using the built-in validators, use the plural version for rest arguments (e.g. `app.STRINGS` instead of `app.STRING`).

 ## Defaults